tembolo1284/ChallengeFiles_Part4_PaulLopez/README.md

 # Project Title

-This is the Crypto Arbitrage Analyzer Application for challenge 3!
-I pull in two CSV files with prices from two different exchanges.
-I spend the first part of the code cleaning the data and removing blanks and NAs from each file.
-I also remove the dollar sign from the close column from both csv files so I can then do some arithmetic calculations on them in the second part of the analysis.
+This is the Risk Return Analysis Application for challenge 4!
+I pull in one CSV file with prices from four funds and the S&P 500.
+I do a daily return analysis and comparison and plot a chart to see the four funds and the S&P 500.
+I then create box plots with and without the S&P 500 to compare the volatility of the S&P 500 to the funds, and to compare the funds with themselves.

 ---